 This culmination of events often ends with the individual using again, as has become the go-to pattern in the past.
 It’s a difficult cycle to break, particularly without relapse support and tools in place.
 Relapse prevention training can help you to learn defense strategies and coping mechanism for dealing with these triggers, along with tools to help you recognize them in the first place.

 Relapse prevention begins during the beginning of your rehab program.
 The therapy you undergo, skills you learn and support you receive all play a role in helping you to resist the temptation to indulge in your addiction.

 However, substance abuse can take a strong hold over a person, seeping into your very being.
 You don’t develop an addiction overnight, so it stands to reason that it will take a great deal of time and dedication to overcome your dependence on drugs or alcohol.

-Programs for Relapse Prevention
+Programs for Relapse Prevention in San Diego

 Programs that focus on preventing relapse include extended care, aftercare program, sober living, and our Soledad House Alumni Program.
 These types of programs provide you with a solid foundation to your recovery.
 Additionally, they add a buffer before you step back into the real world.
 You gain extra time to build skills such as strong communication, trigger awareness, conflict management and self-awareness.

 Additionally, you’ll have the opportunity to learn from others and to build a solid support network you can lean on during times when you feel alone.
 This is key to maintaining sobriety.
 This added time will also help to cement your newfound skills, giving you an adequate opportunity to practice them and to ensure you feel comfortable using them in your day to day life.